 In Japanese, “kokedama” translates from “koke” meaning “moss” and “dama” meaning “ball.”
-In this workshop, we’ll teach students how to make and grow orchids in a beautiful moss ball planter.
 The moss ball provides an interesting, organic display for your orchid.
 Kokedama can be kept in a dish or hung in a window and make beautiful table centerpieces.

 No experience or green thumbs needed!
 All materials, including plants and care instructions, will be provided.
 Feel free to BYO drinks or snacks.

 Rock Paper Plant is the brainchild of Alicia Mazzara and Cielo Contreras, two dope, curly-haired kweens making and growing things in the District of Columbia.
 We currently specialize in wall hangings and needle-felted creations featuring tropical and desert plants.